curl/everything-curl/building-source.md

 products curl and libcurl.
 The conversion from source code to binaries is often referred to as "building".
 You build curl and libcurl from source.

-The curl project doesn't provide any built binaries at all, it only ships the source code.
+The curl project does not provide any built binaries at all, it only ships the source code.
 The binaries which can be found on the download page of the curl web and installed from other places on the Internet are all built and provided to the world by other friendly people and organizations.